 Life Ed Queensland has empowered more than 1.7 million young Queenslanders since 1988 with the skills and knowledge they need for a safer and healthier future.

 In order to continue this work, we need your help.
-The future of Life Ed Qld is dependent on donations and gifts from our supporters.
+As a charity, the future of our organisation is dependent on the generous donations and gifts we receive from our supporters.
 The health and safety of the next generation of Queensland children, and indeed every generation after that, is dependent on our ability to provide this vital education to them.

-Leaving a gift in you Will is an easy and secure way to ensure that Life Ed Qld is able to be there for young Queenslanders for years to come.
+Leaving a gift in your Will is an easy and secure way to ensure that we’re able to be there for young Queenslanders for years to come.

 Leaving a gift in your will (also known as a bequest) will help fund all aspects of the delivery of our health and wellbeing programs to future generations of Queensland children.

-Generations of healthy young Australians living to their full potential has always been our vision, and it is only with your support that Life Ed Qld can continue the vital work of giving Queensland kids safer and healthier futures.
+Generations of healthy young Australians living to their full potential has always been our vision, and it is only with your support that we can continue the vital work of giving Queensland kids safer and healthier futures.

 Leaving a gift in your Will is the only way to ensure your estate goes to the people and causes that you care about and have supported throughout your life.

 As a Will is a legal document, we do recommend that you consult a solicitor to help you draft it, so that you can be sure your wishes will be carried out as you intend.

 There are four ways to leave a gift in your Will to Life Ed Queensland: